ThePrimeagen/fem-htmx/lessons/01-introduction/B-requirements.md

 ---

 ### Golang
-The viz for some of the data is done with a go server, you need Go 1.21 or higher
+I'll be using golang for the server

 [Install Golang](https://go.dev/doc/install)